WLJS Notebook

 About

-WLJS Notebook is the first open-source solution to feature true 2D math input combined with powerful syntax sugar and the fastest granular interactive evaluation engine, making it ideal for advanced mathematical workflows, scientific computing, and data exploration.
+WLJS Notebook is the first open-source solution to feature true 2D math input combined with powerful syntax sugar and the most advanced support of interactive evaluation.

 Our team